LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 - Mac: control + C
 - Windows: ctrl + C

-Git uses a `.gitignore` file to specify files and directories that Git should ignore.

 ### Front-end and Back-end

 Since JavaScript got ***big***, the Front-end/Back-end delineation has gotten hazy.
 (See: [ooooops I guess we’re full-stack developers now](https://css-tricks.com/ooooops-i-guess-were-full-stack-developers-now/))

-In the case of our website, the client-side React app is the front-end and the server-side rendering and API routes is the back-end.
+In the case of our website, we can kinda say that the client-side React app is the front-end and the server-side rendering and API routes is the back-end.

 ## Transformation